Agenda & Speakers

 Data protection and encryption are foundational pillars of cybersecurity for federal agencies, ensuring the confidentiality, integrity, and availability of sensitive information.
 With the increasing adoption of low-code platforms and automated workflows to enhance operational efficiency, federal agencies must address the unique cybersecurity challenges these technologies introduce.
 Robust encryption methods are critical to safeguarding data against cyber threats and unauthorized access, particularly as agencies rely more heavily on cloud computing, mobile devices, and interconnected systems.
 Federal leaders must also navigate compliance with stringent regulations and frameworks while managing challenges like key management, performance trade-offs, and evolving encryption standards in the face of quantum computing.
 Join us as cybersecurity and automation experts discuss strategies, technologies, and best practices shaping the future of data protection and automation in federal agencies.

-Cyber Portfolio Leader, Defense Innovation Unit, U.S. Department of Defense (Invited)
+Director, Cyber & Telecommunications Portfolio, Defense Innovation Unit, U.S. Department of Defense

 5:00 PM